coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/README.md

 Copy **tx-pool.raw** to local PC or block producer node, which is where your hardware wallet device is connected.
 Ensure your hardware wallet is unlocked and ready.

-Create a witness using hw-stake.vkey.
+Create a witness using hw-stake.hwskey.

 {% tabs %}
 {% tab title="local PC or block producer node" %}